 This is a re-write of Chapter 2, How to Join a Cult.
 No one “joins a cult”; People join groups that appeal to them.
 Cults falsely advertise to target demographics.
 Then they decide and and manipulate with the same bells and whistles:

 Step-by-Step to Cult Membership for Lost Souls & Recruiters

 You’ve always wanted to join a cult, but didn’t know how.
-You could visit Scientology’s local branch office, but you’d prefer something a little more “private” — the smaller, more secretive, harder to find, cottage-industry cult — like, say, a “secret esoteric mystery school”.
-This step-by-step guide will refine your vibrations to generate the “magnetic center” and attract the right recruiter to you.
+You could visit Scientology’s local branch office, but you’d prefer something a little more “private” — the smaller, more secretive, harder to find, cottage-industry cult — like, say, a “secret mom & pop mystery school”.
+Refine your vibrations step-by-step to generate your “magnetic center” and attract the right recruiter to you.

 You, on the other hand, are seeking lost souls for your secret cottage-industry cult.
 It’s challenging — and sometimes dangerous — but your imperative mission to awaken sleeping humanity calls!
 You must find and save lost souls; fellow soldiers who seek meaning and purpose; those who long to connect to something bigger then themselves; those who will join the effort to safeguard secret, society-saving, esoteric ideas; those who will surrender everything else to this higher purpose until the grave, or senility sets in … whatever happens first … at $350 a month.
 To learn how to instantly recognize your devotees, bait your line and hook them every time, read on!

 Step 1: Be Broken Heart-ed, Discontented and Constantly Questing: